Shutdown (nuclear reactor): Neutron poisoning

-Cold Shutdown
+Cold shutdown

-The difference between a normal shutdown and a cold shutdown is essentially in that the fuel has gone completely or almost completely cold and the reaction is only very barely active.
-In a typical shutdown, regular levels of coolant are still required, and the fuel remains reasonably hot, as it continues to react.
-In a cold shutdown, the coolant system is typically lowered to pump water at atmospheric pressure, and the reactor vessel remains below 93 °C (200 °F), and water passing through it will not boil.
+The difference between a normal (hot) shutdown and a cold shutdown is essentially that the fuel has gone completely or almost completely cold.
+In a typical shutdown, regular levels of coolant are still required, and the fuel remains reasonably hot as it continues to react.
+In a cold shutdown, the coolant system is typically lowered to pump water at atmospheric pressure, and the reactor vessel remains below 93 °C (200 °F).
+This temperature is so low that the cooling water in a light-water reactor does not boil or vaporise even if the pressure in the cooling circuit drops completely.
+However no cold shutdown is possible after a core meltdown, as the structure of the fuel rods and the coolant circuit is destroyed and the residues react in an uncontrolled manner, even if the pressure and temperature fulfil the conditions for cold shutdown, at least temporarily.

-A cold shutdown is typically employed when operators need to access the reactor vessel for maintenance, fuel replenishing, or when the reactor has suffered damage of some kind that requires repairs.
+A cold shutdown is generally employed when operators need to access the reactor vessel for maintenance, fuel replenishing, or when the reactor has suffered damage of some kind that requires repairs.
 When a reactor is in cold shutdown, the fuel and control rods can be safely removed and exchanged, and maintenance can be performed.
-However, once a reactor has gone into a cold shutdown, it requires more time and energy to restart the reaction than if it had been hot.
+However, once a reactor has gone into a cold shutdown, it requires more time and energy to restart the chain reaction than if it had been in hot shutdown.